 All metal clays are made of microscopically powdered metal, an organic binder and water.
 The binder holds enough water to make metal clay malleable, which allows it to be handled as a soft clay.
-After a metal clay design is completed, it is then fired at temperatures that are specific to each manufacturer’s individual clay body.
-During the firing process, excess water evaporates, binder is incinerated, and the metal particles move closer together to form a ‘solid’ mass.
+After a metal clay design is completed, it is then fired at temperatures that are specific to the clay type produced by each individual manufacturer.
+During the firing process, excess water evaporates, binder is incinerated, and the metal particles move closer together to form a solid mass.

 The Better the Molecular Bond, the Stronger the Piece

 The removal of the binder and water creates spaces between the metal particles as they move towards and bond with each other.
 The longer a piece is fired at the correct temperature, the closer these bonds become, resulting in stronger pieces.
 However, because firing temperatures are lower than those that would cause a full melt, the resulting metal mass will always be somewhat porous.

 A simplified form of powder metallurgy, this method of bonding individual metal particles with heat is known as sintering.
 Sintering has been in use for thousands of years, most commonly from the beginning of the twentieth century.
 Its use in jewelry-making began when metal clay was developed in the early 1990’s.

 Picturing the Bonding Process